262life/bob/docs/commands/status.md

-Displays the status of all running BOB pods
+# Displays status of all running BOB pods

 This command will display the status of all running BOB pods in the current namespace.